x37ts52/email-format-checker/README.md

 ## How to use it?

 ```
+// use the object to interact with the module
 const emailFormatChecker = require('email-format-checker')

+// use the object to interact with the module
 const options = {
   email: 'maxmustermann@beispiel.de',
   emailRepeat: 'maxmustermann@beispiel.de'
 }

+// fire the object to the function
 const validEmailAddress = emailFormatChecker(options)

+// console output for testing: boolean
+console.log(validEmailAddress)
 ```

 ## Options